 - Give opportunities to practice skills

-Homework is set regularly, and recorded by the student and the teacher via google classroom.
+Homework is set weekly and recorded by the student and the teacher via google classroom and class charts.

 - Mrs. M Wilkinson (SLL)

 - Ms. G Hartnell Teacher of History and RE and Head of Year

 Trips and Visits: Students can opt into numerous extra-curricular excursions from visits to London, Theatre Trips and a residential to Belgium to visit World War One sites.
 These run across both KS3 and KS4.

 Revision and Support: Students can access after school sessions in year 11 to support revision of key parts of the GCSE.
 Additionally, all sessions are recorded and put onto the google classroom to help those that cannot make the sessions.

 The department run a variety of Webinars and exam workshops to support GCSE students.